BridgesUNCC/bridges-server-data-elevation/README.md

-### The resolution of a map is what each incriment will be on the x and y axis.
+### The resolution of a map is what each increment will be on the x and y axis.

 To use your own resolution values format it like
 ```